openconfig/featureprofiles/README.md

 Feature profiles define groups of OpenConfig paths that can be invoked on network devices.
 A feature profile may contain configuration, telemetry, operational or any other paths that a device exposes.
-Example management plane device APIs are gNMI, and gNOI.Example control plane APIs are gRIBI, and protocols such as BGP, IS-IS.
+Example management plane device APIs are gNMI, and gNOI.
+Example control plane APIs are gRIBI, and protocols such as BGP, IS-IS.

 Feature profiles also include a suite of tests for validating the network device